matrix-org/matrix-spec-proposals/proposals/2962-spaces-access-control.md

-# Proposal for Group Access Control via Spaces in Matrix
+# MSC2962: Managing power levels via Spaces

 MSC1772 defines Spaces: a new way to define groups of users and rooms in Matrix by describing them as a room.
 Originally MSC1772 attempted to define